If you have an idea that will strengthen environmental well-being, this program could help support it.

 If your project requires $5,000 or less, you can apply for a Environment Small Grant.
 Download the Small Grants Application Guide and Worksheet.
 There are multiple intake dates throughout the year.
-Upcoming deadlines to apply are October 31, 2018 and January 31, 2019 at 2 P.M.
+The next deadline is January 31, 2019 at 2 P.M.
 PT / 3 P.M.
 MT.
 Click here to be directed to the Trust’s online application site.

 Using the Online Application Site: